 - endpoint protection,

 You can read here a more in-depth article about the defense in depth layers.

 The Elements of a Modern Defense-in-Depth Cybersecurity Strategy

 In this section, I will go over the main elements that go into the concept of DiD.
 Integrating more than one of the following components into your organization’s IT environment represents an instance of defense in depth cybersecurity.

 Antivirus software is the cornerstone of a holistic defense in depth cybersecurity strategy due to its ability to not only prevent but also detect and remove malware.
 While initially designed to combat computer viruses only (hence its name), nowadays an antivirus is a jack of all trades, defending users from Trojans, worms, spyware, adware, and other common examples of malicious code.

 You might be wondering why I chose to mention both these elements under one section by now.
 The reason for this is simple: today’s next-generation antivirus (NGAV) software, such as our Heimdal™ Next-Gen Endpoint Antivirus, usually integrates both.
-Using an NGAV eliminates the need for separate modules of traditional antivirus and firewall, combining the benefits of the two and more under one convenient roof for full endpoint protection, detection, and response (EPDR).
+Using an NGAV eliminates the need for separate modules of traditional antivirus and firewall, combining the benefits of the two and more under one convenient roof for better endpoint protection.